 After Van Mieu gate, we headed to Dai Trung Mon, the second gate of the Temple of Literature.

-Before and after Dai Trung Mon is a spacious area with trees and small parallel roads creating a sense of depth, elegance, and quietness.
+Before and after Dai Trung Mon is a spacious area with trees and small parallel roads, creating a sense of depth, elegance, and quietness.

 Khue Van Cac (Khue Van pavilion)

 The second area features the Khue Van pavilion – an architectural work constructed in 1805 during Nguyen Dynasty.
-The pavilion has 2 floors, with the attic is built on a square platform with a width of 6.8 meters each.
+The pavilion has two floors, with the attic is built on a square platform with a width of 6.8 meters each.

 Khue Van Pavilion was where Confucian scholars gather to comment on the literary works of the students.